potassium-os/kevin/README.md

 # Why is this archived?
+I libreboot'ed my `kevin`, thus

+- I no longer have cros firmware to test against
-I libreboot'ed my `kevin` and no longer need chromeos style images
+- I no longer need cros style images

 # What is this?
 Embedded Linux image build tooling for the chromebook `kevin` and ubuntu LUNAR LOBSTER